SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

       "offerId": "abc123...", // Offer ID
       "offerers": ["alice"], // Labels of one or more parties which authorise the offer creation "offerDescription": "abc123...",
-      "settlementInstructors": [
-        // One or more parties which will authorise the settlement if the offer is accepted
+      "settlementInstructors": [ // One or more settlement parties who will authorise the settlement instruction {"party": "alice"},
-        // Format is either:
-        {"party": "alice"}, // Label of an instructor party
-        // ... or ...
-        {"taker": {}} // An instructor party which will be set to the taker party when the `Accept` choice is exercised ],
-      "settlers": [{"party": "FundA"}],
-      "steps": [
-        {
-          "sender": {"party": "SynfiniValidator"},
-          "receiver": {"taker": {}},
+        {"taker": {}}
-          "instrumentDepository": "Fund_Depository",
-          "instrumentIssuer": "FundA",
-          "instrumentId": "FundA",
+      ],
+      "settlers": [{"party": "alice"}], // One or more settlement parties who will have authorisation to settle "steps": [
+        // One or more settlement steps, each of which define a movement of a quantity of an asset between two parties {
+          "sender": {"party": "bob"}, // Sender settlement party "receiver": {"taker": {}}, // Receiver settlement party "instrumentDepository": "charlie", // Label of the depository party of the asset "instrumentIssuer": "david", // Label of the issuer party of the asset "instrumentId": "abc123...",
-          "instrumentVersion": "0",
+          "instrumentVersion": "abc123..",
           "amount": 1
-        },
-        {
-          "sender": {"taker": {}},
-          "receiver": {"party": "FundA"},
-          "instrumentDepository": "AUDN_Depository",
-          "instrumentIssuer": "AUDN_Issuer",
-          "instrumentId": "AUDN",
-          "instrumentVersion": "0",
-          "amount": 42
-        },
-        {
-          "sender": {"taker": {}},
-          "receiver": {"party": "FundManagerA"},
-          "instrumentDepository": "AUDN_Depository",
-          "instrumentIssuer": "AUDN_Issuer",
-          "instrumentId": "AUDN",
-          "instrumentVersion": "0",
-          "amount": 0.42
         }
       ],
-      "settlementOpenOfferFactory": "V1",
-      "routeProvider": "validatorCustodianV1",
-      "settlementFactory": "V1",
-      "observers" : [{
-        "context": "",
-        "parties": ["SynfiniPublic", "WalletOperator"]
-      }]
+      "settlementOpenOfferFactory": "label1", // Label of the settlement OpenOffer factory "routeProvider": "label1", // Label of the RouteProvider used to route the steps through custodian(s) "settlementFactory": "label1", // Label of the settlement factory "observers" : [ // Zero or more sets of observers of the OpenOffer {
+          "context": "context1", // Context for this set of parties (part of the Daml Finance Disclosure interface) "parties": ["charlie"] // One or more labels of the observer parties }
+      ]
     }
   ]
 }